csxiera/PGx-Imputation-Analysis/README.md

 ## Other

-Other useful programs can be founbd in the `src/data-processing/exec` folder:
+Other useful programs in the `src/exec` folder:

 | Program Name      | Description                 | Usage                           |
 |-------------------|----------------------------|---------------------------------|